 No experience required, but enthusiastic interest in art and museums is necessary.
 Internships are open to freshmen and sophomore Stanford students of all majors.
 You must be a Stanford student to apply.

-Applicants should demonstrate eagerness to learn and take on a variety of tasks; strong written and oral communication skills; demonstrated ability to work independently and efficiently; attention to detail; willingness to be a team player, collaborate, participate, and take direction; and proficiency with MS Office.
+Applicants should demonstrate eagerness to learn and take on a variety of tasks; strong written and oral communication skills; ability to work independently and efficiently; attention to detail; and willingness to be a team player, collaborate, participate, and take direction.

-Internships are approximately nine weeks and are 20 hours per week.
-Most positions will start Monday, June 25, 2018, but start and end dates can be flexible and negotiated between intern and supervisor.
+Internships last approximately nine weeks and are 20 hours per week.
+Positions are scheduled to start Monday, June 24, 2019, but start and end dates can be flexible and negotiated between intern and supervisor.